Cocktail bartenders are priced at £50 per hour + VAT.

 Not any more.
 We’ve found that because some events require more setting up time than others, we have now waived setting up charges completely.

 Yes, we have full liability and employers insurance up to £10 million.
-Click here to view our policy details
+Please email us if you would like to view a copy.

 As we are a UK wide company operating hundreds of events per month, legally we have to be VAT registered and as such need to charge VAT on all jobs.